Constrained Few-Shot Learning: Human-Like Low Sample Complexity Learning and Non-Episodic Text Classification: Abstract

 \section{Abstract}

-Few-shot learning (FSL) is an emergent paradigm of learning that attempts to learn with low sample complexity to mimic the way humans can learn, generalise and extrapolate based on only a few examples.
-While FSL attempts to mimic these human characteristics, fundamentally, the task of FSL as conventionally described and modelled using meta-learning with episodic-based training does not fully align with how humans acquire and reason with knowledge.
-FSL with episodic training, while only using $K$ instances of each test class, still requires a large number of labelled instances from disjoint training classes.
-In this paper, we introduce the novel task of constrained few-shot learning (CFSL), a special case of FSL where the number of training instances of each class is constrained to be less than some value $M$ thus applying a similar restriction during training and test.
+Few-shot learning (FSL) is an emergent paradigm of learning that attempts to learn to reason with low sample complexity to mimic the way humans learn, generalise and extrapolate from only a few seen examples.
+While FSL attempts to mimic these human characteristics, fundamentally, the task of FSL as conventionally formulated using meta-learning with episodic-based training does not in actuality align with how humans acquire and reason with knowledge.
+FSL with episodic training, while only requires $K$ instances of each test class, still requires a large number of labelled training instances from disjoint classes.
+In this paper, we introduce the novel task of constrained few-shot learning (CFSL), a special case of FSL where $M$, the number of instances of each training class is constrained such that $M \leq K$ thus applying a similar restriction during FSL training and test.
 We propose a method for CFSL leveraging Cat2Vec using a novel categorical contrastive loss inspired by cognitive theories such as fuzzy trace theory and prototype theory.